FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 An update was sought on the issue of speeding on the R523 from The Pike in Ardagh to the

-Kerry bounds along with other roads in the District and in replying, the Senior Engineer stated--- 12
+Kerry bounds along with other roads in the District and in replying, the Senior Engineer stated
+---
+12

 that a speed survey can be carried out at various locations on the R523.
 He stated that if